Seattle Mariners: History

+The Mariners had a 93-win season in 2002 but failed to make the postseason.
+Manager Lou Piniella was traded to the Tampa Bay Rays during the offseason.
+The team repeated with 93 wins in 2003 and also did not qualify for the playoffs.
 On October 22, 2008 the Mariners announced the hiring of Jack Zduriencik, formerly scouting director of the Milwaukee Brewers, as their general manager.
-Weeks later, on November 18, the team named Oakland Athletics bench coach Don Wakamatsu as its new field manager.
-Wakamatsu and Zduriencik hired an entirely new coaching staff for 2009, which included former World Series MVP John Wetteland as bullpen coach.
-The off-season also saw a litany of roster moves, headlined by a 12-player, 3-team trade that included sending All-Star closer J. J. Putz to the New York Mets and brought 5 players—including prospect Mike Carp and outfielder Endy Chávez from New York and outfielder Franklin Gutiérrez from the Cleveland Indians—to Seattle.
+Weeks later, on November 18, the team named Oakland Athletics bench coach Don Wakamatsu as its new manager.
+The off-season also saw a litany of roster moves, headlined by a 12-player, 3-team trade that sent All-Star closer J. J. Putz to the New York Mets and brought 5 players, including prospect Mike Carp and outfielder Endy Chávez from New York and outfielder Franklin Gutiérrez from the Cleveland Indians, to Seattle.
 Many of the moves, like the free-agent signing of Mike Sweeney, were made in part with the hope of squelching the clubhouse infighting that plagued the Mariners in 2008.
-It also saw the return of Seattle favorite Griffey Jr. The 2009–10 offseason was highlighted by the trade for 2008 American League Cy Young Award winner Cliff Lee from the Philadelphia Phillies, the signing of third baseman Chone Figgins and the contract extension of star pitcher "King" Félix Hernández.
+It also saw the return of Seattle favorite Griffey Jr. The 2009–10 offseason was highlighted by the trade for 2008 AL Cy Young Award winner Cliff Lee from the Philadelphia Phillies, the signing of third baseman Chone Figgins, and the contract extension of star pitcher Félix Hernández.

-Griffey Jr. announced his retirement on June 2, 2010, after 22 MLB seasons.

-The Mariners fired field manager Don Wakamatsu along with bench coach Ty Van Burkleo, pitching coach Rick Adair and performance coach Steve Hecht on August 9, 2010.
-Daren Brown, the manager of the AAA affiliate Tacoma Rainiers, took over as interim field manager.
-Roger Hansen, the former Minor League catching coordinator, was promoted to bench coach.
-Carl Willis, the former Minor League pitching coordinator, was promoted to pitching coach.

-The Mariners hired former Cleveland Indians manager Eric Wedge as their new manager on October 19, 2010.